Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 The UK is currently facing a shortage of skilled IT workers, so IT skills are in high demand, especially the following:

-In our current digital era, almost all businesses rely on the Internet and other digital methods to store information.
-Having a proficient understanding of cybersecurity (and especially so if you’re writing a cybersecurity CV) is essential for letting employers know you’ll protect their company’s data and prevent theft or unauthorised attacks.
+Almost all businesses rely on the Internet and other digital methods to store information.
+Showing employers that you understand cybersecurity is essential (and especially so if you’re writing a cybersecurity CV) because doing so lets them know you’ll protect their data and help prevent breaches of the Data Protection Act or cyberattacks.

 - Risk analysis